Frazer/hashSort/README.md

 # hashSort
+A sorting algorithm that is has O(n+k) where k is difference between the largest value and smallest value.

-A sorting algorithm that is faster than ShellSort when the range of values is smaller than the number of elements
+It is faster than ShellSort when the range of values is smaller than the number of elements.

 ```javascript